Authorities: Child wounded when shots fired at mother's car - WHIZ News

 CLEVELAND (AP) — A 3-year-old boy was shot in the hand when someone opened fire on a car his mother was driving in a Cleveland neighborhood this week, authorities said.

-The shooting late Tuesday night marked the fifth time that a juvenile had been shot in the city this week.
-The child was treated at a hospital and is expected to fully recover, but further details on the shooting were not disclosed.
+The shooting late Tuesday night marked the fifth time that a juvenile had been shot in the city this week, according to city police.
+They said the child was treated at a hospital and is expected to fully recover, but further details on the shooting were not disclosed.

 A motive for the shooting remains under investigation.
 The mother was not injured, and it wasn’t clear if the shooter targeted the vehicle or if the child was struck by a stray bullet.